 For some toddlers, the transition from a crib to a toddler bed happens naturally.
 Maybe Baby will sense it’s time and let you know.
-Or maybe you’ll give it a try and realize Baby needs to return to his crib for a while.
+Or maybe you’ll give it a try and realize Baby needs to return to their crib for a while.
 It’s a big milestone, and every toddler tackles it differently.

 Is Baby‘s crib the kind that can lose the sides and transform into a toddler bed?
 Will there be a toddler bed between crib and full size at all?
 Will you move straight to a full sized bed modified with rails?